c1ph3rbnuk/my_blog/cybershujaa/adservice.md

 ~[HackTheBox]

 #### Kerberos Authentication Analogy
-Imagine you are attending a VIP hackathon called "GlobalHack" that only invited members can participate because winners are going to be awarded a job in NASA.
+Imagine you are attending a VIP hackathon called "GlobalHack" that only invited members can participate because winners are going to be awarded a job in NSA.

 1. **Registration and Check in(CLient Authentication)** - you arrive at the venue and you flash a wide smile to the registrar. :smiley: You proceed to say "Hello, I'm here for the hackathon event!"
 The registrar says, "Welcome, but i need to verify your identity first.
 Please show me your invitation."
 You present your invitation and the registrar scans it to validate your details.
 "Wow!
 Mr Robot, Congratulations!
 Here is your VIP badge :name_badge: and may the best Hacker win!"
 (That's simmilar to getting the ticket granting ticket.
 The badge prooves you are a verified attendee and you can access different challenge booths.)